Search for a specific question / theme

 The Leaderboard shows the best performers of the last 10 days.

 Igor Kokcharov launched the project in 2010.
-Leslie Green joined the project in 2015 revising most of the questions, adding meaningful answers and many new original problems.
+Leslie Green joined the project in 2015 revising all the questions, adding meaningful answers and many new original problems.

 Igor explains in the A+Click blog:

 "When I was a young boy, I studied mathematics in school and also on my own using Martin Gardner's puzzle books.